 The Trustees appoint the Headmaster, who is ultimately responsible to them for the management not only of the Senior School, but of the Preparatory Schools at Edgecliff and St Ives as well.
 In practice, the day-to-day management of the Preparatory Schools is in the hands of their respective Headmasters.
-The Headmaster is assisted by the Bursar, Senior Master and the Assistant to the Headmaster.
+The Headmaster is assisted by the Bursar, Senior Master and the Deputy Headmaster.

 Here are some other people you will need to know:

 The Deputy Headmaster is in charge of the House/ Tutorial system which provides pastoral care and discipline for the boys in Forms II – VI (Years 8 – 12).
 Together with the Housemasters, the Deputy Headmaster manages contact between the School and parents on pastoral matters.